Turkey in Texas

 Built exclusively for Texas hunters, this official TPWD app enables hunters to report harvested eastern turkeys in real time.

-Beginning in 2016, Eastern Turkey hunters must now check their harvested turkey with the free app or web version instead of visiting physical check stations.
+As of 2016, Eastern Turkey hunters must check their harvested turkey with the free app or web version instead of visiting physical check stations.

 - Log your harvested game